developmentAC/char_rs/README.md

 # Modes: Server and Client

 In networking, a `server` is a program that provides the services that are requested by a `client` that initiates the requests.
 Here, the `server` listens for incoming connections from `clients`.
-The `server` is responsible for accepting connections and handling incoming messages.
+The `server` is also responsible for accepting connections and handling incoming messages.

 The `server` uses the `TcpListener` crate to listen for incoming connections on a specified IP address and port.
-When a `client` connects, the server accepts the connection and starts a new thread to handle communication with that client.
+When a `client` connects, the `server` accepts the connection and starts a new thread to handle communication with that `client`.
 The `server` uses the `TcpStream` to send and receive its messages over the network.

-While the chat-space may appear jumbled in this project due multiple clients talking at the same time, the `server` can actually handle several `clients` at the same time by spawning new threads for each connection.
+While the chat-space may appear jumbled in this project due multiple `clients` talking at the same time, the `server` can actually handle several `clients` at the same time by spawning new threads for each connection.
 Each of the thread listens individually for incoming messages from the `client` and then prints them to the console.

-## Server Mode
+## Executing the Code

 **First step: open the server**
-Start the server by specifying the mode as server and the IP address with a port to listen on:
+Start the server by specifying the mode as `server` and specifying the IP address with a port to use to listen for incoming connections.

 ``` bash
 cargo run -- server 127.0.0.1:8080